Keller-Michael/Eclipse_ADT_info_hub/README.md

-# ABAP development tools info hub
+# :earth_africa: ABAP development tools info hub

 The goal of this repository is to collect and share helpful information about ABAP development tools such as IDEs (integrated development environments).
 For this purpose, the repository is divided into different areas (hubs), which can be reached from this page.